Sustainability and Minimising our Environmental Impact

 - 95% of winery waste composted on site.
 The rest is recycled whenever possible.

-- We are reducing the use of plastic ties in the vineyard - this year all the tying down has been done with low impact biodegradable wire ties.
+- We are reducing the use of plastic ties in the vineyard - all the tying down is done with low impact biodegradable wire ties.

 - We use only recycled paper (including for our newsletters which are printed with environmentally friendly inks), and encourage customers to bring their wine boxes to us.